elehobica/pico_dcf77_tx/README.md

 |  4 | GP2 | PIN_MOD_P | DCF77 signal differential output Pch |
 |  5 | GP3 | PIN_MOD_N | DCF77 signal differential output Nch |

+* Single-ended signal is not available since pair signals are asymmetrically driven in actual to have effect of PWM.
+Use a transformer to convert into single-ended output.

 ## Connection Diagram
 ![Connection Diagram](doc/pico_dcf77_tx_connection.png)